-- 17.1 If the Owner, in fulfilling the responsibilities and obligations pursuant to this Agreement, perceives or becomes aware of any reasonable risk or injury to persons or damage to property or other potential loss that cannot be reasonably avoided, alleviated, reduced, or eliminated except by measure that would be a breach of the restrictions, requirements or obligations herein, the Owner shall notify the City in writing, within 30 days, of the nature and extent of the risk and of the measures the Owner proposes to undertake at the Owners' sole cost to reduce, alleviate, avoid, or eliminate the risk. - 17.2 Upon being notified, in writing, of an existing risk and the proposed measures to deal with such risk, the City shall, within 90 days, notify the Owner in writing whether it approves or does not approve of the measures being proposed.
+- 17.1 If the Owner, in fulfilling the responsibilities and obligations pursuant to this Agreement, perceives or becomes aware of any reasonable risk or injury to persons or damage to property or other potential loss that cannot be reasonably avoided, alleviated, reduced, or eliminated except by measure that would be a breach of the restrictions, requirements, or obligations herein, the Owner shall notify the City in writing, within thirty (30) days, of the nature and extent of the risk and of the measures the Owner proposes to undertake at the Owners' sole cost to reduce, alleviate, avoid, or eliminate the risk. - 17.2 Upon being notified, in writing, of an existing risk and the proposed measures to deal with such risk, the City shall, within ninety (90) days, notify the Owner in writing whether it approves or does not approve of the measures being proposed.
 In the event that the City does not approve the proposed measures, the Owner shall have 30 days in which to propose alternate measures, and the City shall have a further 90 days within which to approve or disapprove the proposed measures.
-In the event that: - 17.2.1 the City does not respond within 90 days to either the first or second set of proposed measures; - 17.2.2 the City disapproves both the first and second sets of proposed measures; or the matter shall be submitted to arbitration on the terms set out in section 21.0.

-17.2.3 the Owner fails to notify the City of a risk or potential loss and/or submit proposed measures to deal with the risk or loss within 30 days as provided in this section 17.1;
+In the event that: - 17.2.1 the City does not respond within ninety (90) days to either the first or second set of proposed measures; - 17.2.2 the City disapproves both the first and second sets of proposed measures; or - 17.2.3 the Owner fails to notify the City of a risk or potential loss and/or submit proposed measures to deal with the risk or loss within thirty (30) days as provided in this section 17.1;